feiloo/ngs_infra/design_docs/hpc_requirements_document.md

 Test jobs can likely be preempted or cancelled and rescheduled for running higher priority jobs.

+### Usecase: Interactive research analysis or development jobs

+To integrate and update new tools into our production environment, we need to evaluate, develope and manually test them.
-In a year there can possibly be research hpc jobs that are similar to whole exome analysis type jobs, but lower priority and preferably preemptable.
+These research hpc jobs that can range from very small to whole exome analysis type jobs like above.

-Additionally, we ordered an Supermicro GPU HPC Server to research and possibly integrate novel gpu accelerated algorithms into our analysis.
+For these jobs, we ordered an Supermicro GPU HPC Server to research and possibly integrate novel gpu accelerated algorithms into our analysis.
 As of now we still dont have access to this server.

+### Usecase: Legacy clinical pipeline, CLC

+(Included for completeness)
+We currently also use CLC for our production tasks, but intend to establish the new Nextflow based pipeline.
+This currently runs on windows nodes with the CLC Server Software on ukb1740 and the workers: ukb1741, ukb1742, ..., ukb1746 As of now, We indend to keep the CLC Setup because of our experience with it and the nice interactivity of this tool.

 ### About Nextflow and our Analysis Pipeline
 Nextflow has multiple "executors", e.g. [slurm executor](https://nextflow.io/docs/latest/executor.html?highlight=slurm#slurm) or [kubernetes](https://nextflow.io/docs/latest/kubernetes.html)
 Nextflow can package "tasks" inside of containers, so running containers and the issues of "nested containerization" have to be considered for deployment.

-The Nextflow Software was chosen by our work-group [CIO-ABCD](https://www.ciobonn.de/) and the development can be followed on our [github.com/cio-abcd](https://github.com/cio-abcd/variantinterpretation).
+The Nextflow Software was chosen by our work-group [CIO-ABCD](https://www.ciobonn.de/)

+Because we currently have no access to GPU Resources, we could not estimate or develop GPU Acceleration for our "Pipeline".